jessepav/lacygoill-wiki-backup/vim/regex.md

     '\%(\\.\|[^'\\]\)*'
                 ^^

-After all, if the regex engine has  to try the second alternation, it means that `\\.` did  not match; and if  it did not match,  then it means that  there is no backslash at the current position, right?
+After all, if the regex engine has  to try the second alternative, it means that `\\.` did  not match; and if  it did not match,  then it means that  there is no backslash at the current position, right?